 CARES

-CARES is the system of record for all public and private shelter information, including shelter metadata, offline unit information, and census audit trail data.
+CARES is the system of record for all public and private shelter information, including shelter metadata, offline unit information, and roster data.
 CARES will remain the system of record for the vast majority of DHS data.
-Capacity Dashboard, along with the other applications under development source CARES data through a batch-oriented feed.
-Conversely, data that is updated in new applications but for which CARES is the system of record must also be updated in CARES.
+Capacity Dashboard 1.0, along with the other applications under development, source CARES data through batch-oriented feeds.
+Data that is updated in these applications but for which CARES is the system of record must also be updated in CARES.

-There are several key pieces of data that are sourced from CARES including:
+There are several key pieces of CapDash2 data that are sourced from CARES including: